ebowman/play-json-service-lib/README.md

 ## Installation & Configuration

-### Play 2.2
+### Play 2.4

-To use the library with Play 2.2 (it’s specifically compiled against 2.2.3 at present), include this in your `libraryDependencies` in build.sbt:
+To use it with Play 2.4, include this in your `libraryDependencies`:

-    "com.gilt" %% "play-json-service-lib-2-2" % "1.1.0"
+    "ie.boboco" %% "play-json-service-lib-2-3" % "1.2.0"

 You also need to register json for templates, so that errors can return a json document instead of the standard html error page.
 To do this, add this line to `build.sbt`:

-    templatesTypes += ("json" -> "com.gilt.play.json.templates.JsonFormat")

-(Be sure to add this after `play.Project.playScalaSettings`).

-The library has a "provided" dependency on `com.typesafe.play:play:2.2.3` and `com.typesafe.play:play-json:2.2.3`, so you'll need to be sure your Play application depends on both these libraries.

-### Play 2.3

-To use it with Play 2.3 (it's compiled against 2.3.0 at present), include this in your `libraryDependencies`:

-    "com.gilt" %% "play-json-service-lib-2-3" % "1.1.0"

-You also need to register json for templates, so that errors can return a json document instead of the standard html error page.
-To do this, add this line to `build.sbt`:

-    TwirlKeys.templateFormats += ("json" -> "com.gilt.play.json.templates.JsonFormat")
+    TwirlKeys.templateFormats += ("json" -> "ie.boboco.play.json.templates.JsonFormat")

 You'll also need to make sure both the `PlayScala` and `SbtTwirl` plugins are enabled.
 For example, a simple build might look like:

-    lazy val root = (project in file(".")). enablePlugins(PlayScala, SbtTwirl). settings( name := "play-2.3-example",
+    lazy val root = (project in file(".")). enablePlugins(PlayScala, SbtTwirl). settings( name := "play-2.4-example",
-      scalaVersion := "2.11.1",
+      scalaVersion := "2.11.7",
       libraryDependencies ++= Seq(
-        "com.gilt" %% "play-json-service-lib-2-3" % "1.1.0"
+        "ie.boboco" %% "play-json-service-lib-2-4" % "1.2.0"
       ),
-      TwirlKeys.templateFormats += ("json" -> "com.gilt.play.json.templates.JsonFormat")
+      TwirlKeys.templateFormats += ("json" -> "JsonFormat")
     )

-The library has a "provided" dependency on `com.typesafe.play:play:2.3.0`, `com.typesafe.play:play-json:2.3.0`, and `com.typesafe.play:twirl-api:1.0.2`, so you'll need to be sure your Play application depends on these libraries.
+The library has a "provided" dependency on `com.typesafe.play:play:2.4.4`, `com.typesafe.play:play-json:2.4.4`, and `com.typesafe.play:twirl-api:1.1.1`, so you'll need to be sure your Play application depends on these libraries.

 ## Usage

-To use these features, extend your Play controllers from `com.gilt.play.json.controllers.JsonController`, like this:
+To use these features, extend your Play controllers from `JsonController`, like this:

     object Teams extends JsonController {